paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-034-the-peace-corps.md

 **(f) Nonapplicability of FACA** The Federal Advisory Committee Act (5 U.S.C.
 App.) shall not apply to the Council.

-**(g) Sunset** This section shall cease to be effective on October 1, 2018.
+**(g) Sunset** This section shall cease to be effective on October 1, 2023.

 ### Statutory Notes

 #### References in Text
 The Federal Advisory Committee Act, referred to in subsec. (f), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
 770, which is set out in the Appendix to Title 5, Government Organization and Employees.

+#### Amendments
+2018—Subsec. (b).
+Pub.
+L. 115–256, § 305(1), substituted “not fewer than 8 and not more than 14 individuals selected by the President” for “not less than 8 individuals selected by the President, not later than 180 days after November 21, 2011,” and inserted “At least one member should be licensed in the field of mental health and have prior experience working as a counselor or therapist providing mental health care to survivors of sexual assault in a victim services agency or organization.” after “sexual assault field.”

+Subsec. (c).
+Pub.
+L. 115–256, § 305(2), inserted “and implemented” after “sexual assault policy developed” and inserted at end “To carry out this subsection, the Council may conduct case reviews and is authorized to have access, including through interviews, to current and former volunteers (to the extent that such volunteers provide the Peace Corps express consent to be interviewed by the Council), to volunteer surveys under [section 2705e of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2705e&num=0&edition=prelim), to all data collected from restricted reporting, and to any other information necessary to conduct case reviews, except that the Council may not have access to any personally identifying information associated with such surveys, data, or information.”

+Subsec. (g).
+Pub.
+L. 115–256, § 305(3), substituted “2023” for “2018”.

 <a id="section-2507e"></a>
 ## § 2507e.
 Volunteer feedback and Peace Corps review
 **(a) Monitoring and evaluation** Not later than 1 year after November 21, 2011, the President shall establish goals, metrics, and monitoring and evaluation plans for all Peace Corps programs.
 Monitoring and evaluation plans shall incorporate best practices from monitoring and evaluation studies and analyses.

-**(b) Performance plans and elements** The President shall establish performance plans with performance elements and standards for Peace Corps representatives and shall review the performance of Peace Corps representatives not less than annually to determine whether they have met these performance elements and standards.
+**(b) Performance plans and elements** The President shall establish performance plans with performance elements and standards for Peace Corps representatives, ensure that each such plan includes a consideration of the results, with respect to each such representative and the country of service of each such representative, of each survey conducted under subsection (c),,11 So in original. and review the performance of Peace Corps representatives not less than annually to determine whether they have met these performance elements and standards.
 Nothing in this subsection shall be construed as limiting the discretion of the President to remove a Peace Corps representative.

-**(c) Annual volunteer surveys** Annually through September 30, 2018, the President shall conduct a confidential survey of volunteers regarding the effectiveness of Peace Corps programs and staff and the safety of volunteers.
+**(c) Annual volunteer surveys** Annually through September 30, 2023, the President shall conduct a confidential survey of volunteers regarding the effectiveness of Peace Corps programs and staff and the safety of volunteers.
 The results shall be provided in aggregate form without identifying information to the Committee on Foreign Relations and the Committee on Appropriations of the Senate and the Committee on Foreign Affairs and the Committee on Appropriations of the House of Representatives.
-Results from the annual volunteer survey shall be considered in reviewing the performance of Peace Corps representatives under subsection (a).
+Results from the annual volunteer survey shall be considered in reviewing the performance of Peace Corps representatives under subsection (b).
+The President shall publish, on a publicly available website of the Peace Corps, a report summarizing the results of each survey related to volunteer satisfaction in each country in which volunteers serve, and the early termination rate of volunteers serving in each such country.
+The information published shall be posted in an easily accessible place near the description of the appropriate country and shall be written in an easily understood manner.

 **(d) Peace Corps Inspector General** The Inspector General of the Peace Corps shall—